deadlyvipers/dojo_rules/introduction.md

-* Hi my name is Alex and my favorite path is JavaScript
+Hi my name is Alex and my favorite path is JavaScript
+* JavaScript
+* NodeJs
+* Python
+* AngularJs